How does GIFCT define terrorism and violent extremism?

 What is GIFCT’s governance structure?

-Executive Director Nicholas Rasmussen and the team of experts pursuing our programming, technological, and strategic initiatives lead GIFCT’s day-to-day operations as an independent non-profit organization.
+GIFCT’s Interim Executive Director Dr. Erin Saltman and the team of experts pursuing our programming, technological, and strategic initiatives lead GIFCT’s day-to-day operations as an independent non-profit organization.
 An Operating Board made up of members from the Forum’s founding companies (Facebook, Microsoft, Twitter, and YouTube) governs the organization.
 The Operating Board is advised by an Independent Advisory Committee composed of representatives from civil society, government, and intergovernmental organizations.
 Learn more about the Independent Advisory Committee and its leadership here.

 How is GIFCT funded?